YonasValentin/git-branch-manager/README.md

 ## FAQ

 **Does this delete remote branches?**
-No. Only local branches.
-Your remote is safe.
+Yes, but only through the Remote tab with explicit confirmation.
+Local deletions don't affect your remote.

 **Can I undo a deletion?**
 Git doesn't make branch deletion easily reversible.
-That's why the extension shows a confirmation dialog.
-If you need to recover a deleted branch, you can use `git reflog` to find the commit and recreate it.
+That's why the extension shows confirmation dialogs.
+If you need to recover a deleted branch, use `git reflog` to find the commit and recreate it.

 **Why doesn't my branch show up?**
 Protected branches (main, master, develop, etc.) are hidden from the cleanup list.
-You can customize this list in settings.
+You can customize this in settings.

-**Is this safe to use?**
+**What are orphaned branches?**
-Yes.
-The extension only deletes local branches you explicitly select.
-It shows confirmations before bulk operations.
-Protected branches are never suggested for deletion.
+Local branches whose remote tracking branch has been deleted.
+These are safe to clean up.

 ## Requirements